-5. Aerating the Building - When the exposure period is complete, aeration generally should be started by opening previously sealed doors and windows on the ground floor.
+When the exposure period is complete, aeration generally should be started by opening previously sealed doors and windows on the ground floor.
 Ensure that appropriate respiratory equipment is worn during the procedure.
 Ventilators accessible from the outside should be opened at this time.

-After partial aeration, a team of at least two licensed people with appropriate respiratory protection (ie. SCBA), should begin opening windows, starting at the lower floors and working upward.
+After partial aeration, a team of a least two licensed people with appropriate respiratory protection (i.e., SCBA) should begin opening windows, starting at the lower floors and working upward.
 Fans should be on to assist aeration.
-Refer to Tables for appropriate aeration times.
-No one should be allowed inside the building without respiratory protection until the Methyl Bromide concentration is at or below 3 ppm in the worker area.
+Refer to Tables I and II for appropriate aeration times.
+No one should be allowed inside the building without respiratory protection until the methyl bromide concentration is at or below 3 ppm in the worker area.
 After the aeration is completed, the licensee or master fumigator shall use a detector device with a minimum detection limit of three parts per million to measure air levels of methyl bromide after the structure has been closed.
-Additionally, measurements shall be taken periodically from low lying areas (ie). interior electrical outlets, desk drawers and closets by inserting the monitoring apparatus in the enclosed space.
-It the level of methyl bromide is greater than three parts per million, aeration of the structure should be continued until such time as levels measured do not exceed three parts per million.
+Additionally, measurements shall be taken periodically from low-lying areas; i.e., interior electrical outlets, desk drawers, and closets by inserting the monitoring apparatus in the enclosed space.
+If the level of methyl bromide is greater than three parts per million, aeration of the structure should be continued until such time as levels measured do not exceed three parts per million.

-Contact the police, fire and health officials previously notified of the fumigation and inform them that it has been completed.
+Contact the police, fire, and health officials previously notified of the fumigation and inform them that it has been completed.
 Remove all placards or warning signs.